 What is PTSD?

-PTSD is a psychiatric condition that occurs when people are exposed to stressful and traumatic events, like a car accident, abuse, sexual violence, or -- in the case of veterans -- war and combat situations.
-People who have PTSD experience intensely distressing thoughts, flashbacks, or nightmares related to traumatic events or events.
+is a psychiatric condition that occurs when people are exposed to stressful and traumatic events, like a car accident, abuse, sexual violence, or -- in the case of veterans -- war and combat situations.
+People who have PTSD experience intensely distressing thoughts, flashbacks, or nightmares related to traumatic events.
 The symptoms of PTSD include: